-1. INTRODUCTION
+1. Introduction

 One of the biggest questions in social science is why some countries are more developed than others.
 A good place to start thinking about an answer, from an economics angle, remains the seminal Solow (1956) model.
-As shown by Mankiw, Romer and Weil (1992), and by many since, the basic Solow model holds considerable explanatory power vis-a-vis contemporary income differences.
-Yet, it leaves much income variation unexplained, which has led to various "augmentations" involving human capital (Mankiw, Romer and Weil, 1992; Ram, 2007), R&D (Nunnemann and Vanhout, 1996) and health and longevity (Knowles and Owen, 1995).
+As shown by Mankiw et al. (1992), and by many since, the basic Solow model holds considerable explanatory power vis-a-vis contemporary income differences.
+Yet, it leaves much income variation unexplained, which has led to various "augmentations" involving human capital (Mankiw et al., 1992; Ram, 2007), R&D (Nunneman and Vanhout, 1996) and health and longevity (Knowles and Owen, 1995).

 Another strand of literature argues, however, that in order to better understand comparative development one must also understand the take-off to sustained growth, which separates an epoch of stagnation from the current regime where (many) countries grow persistently in terms of income per capita (Galor and Weil, 2000; Lucas, 2002; Hansen and Prescott, 2002; Galor and Moav, 2002).
 Hence, this literature - often referred to as "unified growth theory" - provides the mechanics of economic development before and after the take-off to growth (see Galor, 2011 for a survey).
 From the perspective of unified growth theory, neoclassical growth theory, which only analyzes the growth process once it has begun, is therefore an incomplete basis for an understanding of comparative development.
-A fuller understanding is arguably achieved by recognizing that a large fraction of contemporary income differences is due to the differential timing of the take-off itself (See Galor, 2010a).
-Theoretically, this critical historical turning point is hypothesized to be narrowly connected to the demographic transition; the fertility transition, specifically.1 In theory, the onset of the fertility transition stimulates subsequent growth in labor productivity for two major reasons: (i) by lowering population (labor force) growth it reduces the extent of capital dilution, (ii) by stimulating human capital accumulation it drives growth directly, but also indirectly via technological innovation.2
+A fuller understanding is arguably achieved by recognizing that a large fraction of contemporary income differences is due to the differential timing of the take-off itself (see Galor, 2010a).
+Theoretically, this critical historical turning point is hypothesized to be narrowly connected to the demographic transition: the fertility transition, specifically.1 In theory, the onset of the fertility transition stimulates